Menu

 Less Human Error

-According to IT Policy Compliance Group data cited in recent reports, 50% of data loss incidents are due to human error alone.
+Recent IT Policy Compliance Group data shows 50% of data loss incidents stem solely from human error.

 Gartner research identifies human error as one of the major risk factors for organizations using